 - Pofadder hotelier Leon Brits was killed on 7 October 2020.

-Valuables, including firearms, a cellphone, Kruger Rands, polished diamonds and cash, were allegedly stolen from the premises.
+Valuables, including firearms, a cellphone, Kruger Rands, polished diamonds and cash, were allegedly stolen from the premises, Northern Cape police said.

-Police arrested three men soon after the incident, and one of them, Jacques van Vuuren, 37, was sentenced in the Kimberley High Court after entering into a plea bargain agreement last Thursday.
+Police arrested three men soon after the incident.
+The Northern Cape High Court in Kimberley recently sentenced one of them, Jacques van Vuuren, 37, to an effective 20 years in jail after he entered into a plea bargain agreement.

 According to Rapport, Van Vuuren said in his plea agreement that Suretha had "constantly pestered" him since September to do her "dirty work" and was allegedly prepared to pay R400 000 and also offer her R125 000 diamond ring.

 He claimed her explanation was that Brits beat her, had an extra-marital affair and she would lose custody of their three children.

 Van Vuuren apparently didn't want to execute the murder himself.

 Amantle Bareki, 24, and Enrich Williams, 34, were arrested in connection with the murder and aggravated robbery last year, News24 reported.